Off-ramping: where and how to spend your cryptocurrency

 Among the most common ways to spend your hard-earned cryptocurrency today is by piggybacking on the massive gift card economy for making various kinds of retail purchases.
 One thing that’s nice about this for us as sex workers in particular is that many of us are already very familiar with gift cards and similar store credit services.
 We may even have regular business expenses such as a prepaid mobile phone (eSIM) line or hotel bookings we need to make to run our business.

 Since gift cards and store credit systems are already a certain kind of alternative digital local currency, cryptocurrency is a natural fit.
-As a result, an entire crypto gift card marketplace industry has emerged to support this particular off-ramp.
-While different crypto-to-gift-card exchange service providers support different currencies, Zashi’s built-in decentralized exchange ZEC off-ramp solves that problem, so the main considerations for those of us who want to use this method to spend our cryptocurrency funds are:
+As a result, an entire crypto gift card marketplace industry has emerged to support this particular kind of off-ramp.
+While different crypto-to-gift-card vendors support different currencies, Zashi’s built-in decentralized exchange solves that problem, so the main considerations for those of us who want to use this method to spend our cryptocurrency funds are:

 - finding a crypto to gift card exchange provider that partners with a brand we want to buy from, and